frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table acts as a central directory for healthcare organizations, such as hospitals, clinics, or labs.
-It stores essential business details like names, contact information, and tax IDs for these entities.

-The table provides context to other parts of the system; for example, it links to patient `encounter` records to identify the facility where care was provided and connects to providers to show their organizational affiliations.
-Its purpose is to be a single source of truth for organization data, ensuring consistency for activities like patient scheduling, billing, and reporting on provider affiliations.
+This table serves as a master directory of healthcare organizations, such as hospitals, clinics, or insurance companies, storing their core contact and identification details.
+It is used to associate patient encounters with the specific facility where care was delivered and to link healthcare providers to the organizations they are affiliated with.
+The presence of a `type` and `tax_id` suggests the data is used to differentiate between various kinds of facilities for administrative, billing, and reporting functions.

 Relationships:
 and is referenced by encounter, referenced by provider_organization.